 :- no, no, no, no, no. He said to himself :- the point is to do this without any influence.
 As I am.
 If I get even slightly tipsy I won’t know what’s what.

 He said goodbye to the bottle of Cachaca and left the building.
 Outside nature was, as usual, wild and cheerful.
-The local dogs playing friendly with the stray cats a game of mock fight, where there was no violence.
-Some cats were looking at frogs, very big, fat frogs, who, unafraid, stared back with lazy eyes.
-The greenery was lush, turgid after the brief, but intense nightly rain, The sun was bright, slightly orange, was creating patterns of light and shade over the muddy street.
+The local dogs playing friendly with the stray cats a game of mock fight, in which, there was no violence.
+Some other cats were staring at frogs; very big, fat frogs, whom, unafraid, stared back with lazy eyes and, occasionally, flicking their long tongue to catch an unlucky fly.
+The greenery was lush, turgid after the brief, but intense nightly rain, The sun was bright, slightly orange and created patterns of light and shade over the muddy street.
 Small, simply built houses were sparse over the few miles between the condominium and the junction.
-He would have taken the short cut in the opposite direction; from the condominium toward the main road.
-From that end, the entry to the shortcut coincided with the access to a fairly luxurious private villa, with a sliding door to a yard.
-The sliding door was shut., The villa’s gate ended where the narrow street short tunnel started.
-The tunnel that gave him the worse anxiety that night .
+This time, he would be taking the shortcut in the opposite direction; from the condominium toward the main road.
+From that end, the entry to the shortcut coincided with the access to a fairly luxurious private villa which gate was composed by heavy sliding doors.
+In that occasion the gate was shut.
+Just beside the gate the small tunnel opened up the way to the shortcut.
+That very tunnel that gave him the worse anxiety, on that night .
 Now it looked inconspicuous and harmless.
-It was not yet completely dark.
-The light was still colouring the narrow street of a shade of blue.
+It was not yet dark.
+The light was still colouring the narrow street of a shade of blue and orange.
 He curves a little his neck to allow his head to avoid a low ceiling .
 He walked through .
-In no time he gage hips shoulders to the tunnel.
+In no time he gave his shoulders to the tunnel.

 :- done, he thought, :- once passed that point, the rest is average, that was the scariest part.
 Once done that, the rest will be a piece por cake.
 He felt victorious.
 He felt proud to have been able to conquer his irrational fears .
 Automatically he began to sing to himself.